Experiment Configuration Reference#

 Optional.
 Defines retention policies for logs related to all trials of a given experiment.
 Parameters include:

 • log_retention_days: Optional.
-Overrides the number of days to retain logs for a trial.
+Overrides the number of days to retain logs for a trial set in the cluster’s task container defaults.
 Acceptable values range from -1 to 32767.
 If set to -1, logs will be retained indefinitely.
 If set to 0, logs will be deleted during the next cleanup.
 To modify the retention settings post-completion for a single trial or the entire experiment, you can use the CLI command det t set log-retention <trial-id> or det e set log-retention <exp-id>.
 Both commands accept either the argument: --days, which sets the number of days to retain logs from the end time of the task, or --forever which retains logs indefinitely.

 Example configuration: